 Personally, we prefer renting pocket wifi devices because we find them easier, but buying sim cards is fine too.
 It’s even cheaper.
 We rented a 4G pocket wifi device through KKday which you can pick up and drop off at many airports throughout the country.
 If you’d rather buy a sim card, then you can pick up a 4G sim card from various airports as well.

 3. Store Your Luggage with lalalocker

 When traveling, we sometimes need to store our luggage somewhere.
 If you’re booked at a hotel, then it’s less of a problem because they can usually store your bags for you.
-But if you’re booked at an AirBnB, then it’s harder because many hosts aren’t as available.
+But if you’re booked at a homestay, then it’s harder because many hosts aren’t as available.
 Thankfully, Taiwan has lalalocker.

 Lalalocker is a service that helps you find places where you can temporarily store your luggage.
 They connect travelers with establishments like hotels, shops, and cafes where you can safely leave your luggage for a fee.
 They serve multiple areas in many cities throughout the country, including Taipei.

 4. Travel with an EasyCard

 Getting around using the public transportation system is so easy in Taipei.
 If you plan on riding it a lot, then an EasyCard is one of the best investments you can make.
 Apart from eliminating the hassle of having to buy single journey tokens, you’ll get a 20% discount with every ride on the Taipei MRT and 15% off on the Kaohsiung MRT with an EasyCard.
 It works on public buses as well.
 Aside from giving you discounts and free rides in some cities, you won’t have to scrounge up loose change every time.